Barkol Kazakh Autonomous County: Geography

+Climate

 Barkol Kazakh Autonomous County belongs to the temperate continental cool arid climate zone, with an average altitude of 1,650 meters.
 It is cold in winter and cool in summer, with sufficient sunlight and four distinct seasons.
-The average annual temperature is 1℃, the extreme maximum temperature is 35℃, and the extreme minimum temperature is -43.6℃.
-The frost-free period is 98 to 104 days.
+The average annual temperature is 1 °C, the extreme maximum temperature is 35 °C, and the extreme minimum temperature is −43.6 °C. The frost-free period is 98 to 104 days.
 The annual precipitation is only about 220 mm, and the evaporation is 1638 mm.
 The air is dry, the atmospheric transparency is good, the cloud cover is less, the sunshine is sufficient, and the light energy resources are abundant.
 The annual sunshine hours are 3,170 hours, which is one of the areas with the most sunshine hours in the country.
 Among them, the Santang Lake Basin has 3,350 sunshine hours throughout the year. hours or more.